lvgl/lvgl/docs/ROADMAP.rst

 - [x] New driver architecture #2720
 - [x] `draw_ctx->buffer_convert`?
 See [here](https://github.com/lvgl/lvgl/issues/3379#issuecomment-1147954592).
 Also remove 16 SWAPPED color format?
 See [here](https://github.com/lvgl/lvgl/issues/3379#issuecomment-1140886258).
 - [ ] `lv_img_set_src()` use "type-aware" parameter and rework image decoders.
 See [here](https://github.com/lvgl/lvgl/tree/arch/img-decode-rework)
 - [ ] Reconsider masks.
-There should be a generic high level mask API whic is independent of the drawing engine. [#4059](https://github.com/lvgl/lvgl/issues/4059)
+There should be a generic high level mask API which is independent of the drawing engine. [#4059](https://github.com/lvgl/lvgl/issues/4059)
 - [x] `get_glyph_bitmap` should return an a8 bitmap that can be blended immediately.
 - [ ] Reconsider how themes should work.
 See [here](https://github.com/lvgl/lvgl/pull/3390#pullrequestreview-990710921).
 - [ ] Make LVGL render independent areas in parallel. [#4016](https://github.com/lvgl/lvgl/issues/4016)